luchkonikita/canary/README.md

 		"limit": 10,
 		"offset": 0,
 	}
-	Returns a list of page resul
+	Returns a list of page results.
 ```

 ## Testing